fenago/ernesto-spark-databricks/Lab_9.md

 **Important:** You can run all of above one by one be editing `avgRatings.scala` using editor before running program.

-To run the program from the terminal, simply run the following command.
-The program will the then be compiled and executed.
+To run this program, run the following scala file code in the databricks notebook:

-`rm -rf ~/work/ernesto-spark/src/main/scala/training/.ipynb_checkpoints/ && sbt "runMain training.avgRatings"`
+`avgRatings.scala`